Ehanlion/AnalogDesignVault/Projects/Volkswagen/Main Screen Controller.md

 - Send position data emulating touch inputs to control mock inputs to the media system
 - Then we can make macros that input series of touch inputs to navigate the menus

+**I think there are a couple approaches:**
+1. We can intercept and send signals directly on the canbus
+	- Issue: we don't know if some signals are internal to the multimedia system
+	- Issue: we don't know what format data is sent in
+2. We can just use visual parsing and a grabber to get the screen data that is being displayed ~~and input touch commands are locations~~
+	- Issue: how do we input touch commands to the screen?
+	- Issue: How do we find buttons, know which screen we are on, and so on

+**Warning about touchscreen inputs**

+> I did some reading, it is impossible to have a screen layer between multimedia screen and user that can emulate touch inputs.
+This does not exist and thus cannot be done.
+We have to do this programatically with injections OR hack directly into the canbus lines.

 **Some things I think we need:**
 - A way to intercept signals from the canbus
 - An arduino/rpi to control the system